yuvraajsj18/Operating-Systems/notes/processes/processes.md

 - Each process may be in one of the following states:
   - **New** - The process is being created.
   - **Running** - Instructions are being executed.
-    - At one moment of time, only one process can be in running state.
+    - At one moment, only one process can be in running state.
   - **Waiting** - The process is waiting for some event to occur. (such as an I/O completion or reception of a signal).
   - **Ready** - The process is waiting to be assigned to a processor.
   - **Terminated**: The process has finished execution.